kaixuankhoo98/go-jwt/README.md

 - Use the `/login` endpoint to authenticate and receive a JWT.
 - Access protected routes by including the JWT in the `Authorization` header.
 - Protected routes are setup in the `routes/` folder

+## Documentation

+For detailed information about the data models and their relationships, see [Data Models Documentation](docs/DATA_MODELS.md).